-Maximize the global commercial value of ALRN-6924 and other product candidates.
-We have retained all commercial rights to ALRN-6924 and plan to retain commercial rights to other product candidates we develop.
+Maximize the global commercial value of ALRN-6924.
 Although we currently retain all commercial rights to ALRN-6924, we may seek to enter into strategic collaborations for the development, marketing, and commercialization of ALRN-6924 and any other product candidates we may develop, particularly those directed towards indications with larger patient populations and in certain geographies where we believe a collaboration could bring additional resources and expertise to maximize the value of our product candidates.